rancher/docs/content/rancher/v2.x/en/installation/options/nlb/_index.md

 These examples show the load balancer being configured to direct traffic to three Rancher server nodes.
 If Rancher is installed on an RKE Kubernetes cluster, three nodes are required.
 If Rancher is installed on a K3s Kubernetes cluster, only two nodes are required.

+This tutorial is about one possible way to set up your load balancer, not the only way.
+Other types of load balancers, such as a Classic Load Balancer or Application Load Balancer, could also direct traffic to the Rancher server nodes.

-> **Note:** Rancher only supports using the Amazon NLB when terminating traffic in `tcp` mode for port 443 rather than `tls` mode.
+Rancher only supports using the Amazon NLB when terminating traffic in `tcp` mode for port 443 rather than `tls` mode.
 This is due to the fact that the NLB does not inject the correct headers into requests when terminated at the NLB.
 This means that if you want to use certificates managed by the Amazon Certificate Manager (ACM), you should use an ALB.

+# Setting up the Load Balancer

 Configuring an Amazon NLB is a multistage process: